GabonOfficial Name: Gabonese Republic

 Language: The official language of Gabon is French.
 English is not widely spoken or understood.

-Identification: You should always carry identification and proof of legal immigration status in Gabon in case you are stopped at a police checkpoint.
-Examples of identification include a residence permit (carte de sejour), U.S. passport or a legalized photocopy of your U.S. passport, biographic information page, and your Gabonese visa page.
-City hall offices in Gabon can legalize passport photocopies for a nominal fee.
+Identification: You should always carry identification and proof of legal immigration status in Gabon.
+Examples of identification include a residence permit (carte de sejour), U.S. passport, or an authenticated photocopy of your U.S. passport, biographic information page, and your Gabonese visa page.
+City hall offices in Gabon can authenticate passport photocopies for a nominal fee.